EAC394 - Effective Business Writing

 Effective Business Writing

-This subject introduces students to the basic formats and principles of business communications.
+This course introduces students to the basic formats and principles of business communications.
 It emphasizes the analysis of audience, purpose, and message.
 It gives students the opportunity to practice these formats and principles in a variety of situations commonly encountered at work.

 PREREQUISITES: EAC150 or its equivalent.